 Observations are also made about each candidate's personal presentation, personality and communication skills.
-A mark out of ten with corresponding notes is given for each section.
 The candidate must successfully pass each section to be considered for employment with us.

 ADDITIONAL DOCUMENTATION REQUESTED

 As well as the aforementioned compulsory items, we also ask candidates to provide the following so that we can gain a more thorough knowledge of their work experience and skills: